chuvaket/Pixel-Paint/README.md

 green
 magenta

-You can also use the "fill" command to fill the entire space.
+You can also use the "fill" command to fill a specific area.
-Example: "Enter pixel(x y color): fill red" will fill the entire space with red.
+Example: "Enter pixel(x y color): fill red" --> "Specify fill borders(x x y y) (press Enter to fill all): 1 3 2 5" --> fills the area with red color from pixel 1 to pixel 3 horizontally and from pixel 2 to pixel 5 vertically.
-Note: The fill command fills the entire space without preserving the pixels you have already filled.
+Note: The "fill" command fills the area without preserving the pixels that you have already filled in the area.

 If you need to exit the program, you can do it directly in the console using the "exit" command.
 Example: "Enter pixel(x y color): exit"